ethicalabs-ai/.github/profile/README.md

 # Hi there 👋

 Welcome to **ethicalabs.ai**!
-This is where I focus on building ethical, efficient AI solutions.
+This is where I focus on building ethical, sustainable and efficient AI solutions.

 ---